Petrus Kanisius Ojong

-Petrus Kanisius Ojong (25 July 1920 – 31 May 1980), better known as P. K. Ojong, was an Indonesian journalist and businessman who was one of the founders of Kompas Gramedia Group, Indonesia's largest conglomerates and Kompas, one of Indonesia's most circulated daily newspapers, together with Jakob Oetama.
+Petrus Kanisius Ojong (25 July 1920 – 31 May 1980), better known as P. K. Ojong, was an Indonesian journalist and businessman who was one of the founders of Kompas Gramedia Group, Indonesia's largest conglomerate and Kompas, one of Indonesia's most circulated daily newspapers, together with Jakob Oetama.

 Early life

 Auwjong Peng Koen was born in Bukittinggi on July 25, 1920.
 He belonged to the Minnan (Hokkien) ethnic group with ancestry from Kinmen (Quemoy) island.
 Since childhood, his father, Auwjong Pauw, always taught him to be disciplined, economical, and hard working.
 His father was a farmer in Quemoy Island (part of Fujian Province, Taiwan).
 He moved to Sumatra, Dutch East Indies (now Indonesia) to get a better job.

 Even though eventually Auwjong Pauw became a successful tobacco lord, he never pampered his children.
 His teachings had really shaped Peng Koen's character.
 He became a serious and very straightforward person.

 Peng Koen attended the Hollandsche Chineesche School (primary school for the Chinese).
 During this time he was introduced to Catholic teachings, and finally converted to Catholicism and received the baptismal name of Andreas.